davidmreed/amaxa/README.md

 Amaxa is designed to replace complex, error-prone workflows that manipulate data exports with `VLOOKUP()` to maintain object relationships.

+Amaxa is free and open source software, distributed under the BSD License.

 ## Installing, Building, and Testing Amaxa

-Using Amaxa requires Python 3.6.
+Amaxa recommends Python 3.7 or 3.8.
+Python 3.6.1 may work but is not officially supported.

 To install Amaxa using `pip`, execute

     $ pip install amaxa

-Make sure to invoke within a Python 3.6+ virtual environment or specify Python 3.6 or greater as required by your operating system.
+Make sure to invoke within a Python 3.7+ virtual environment or specify Python 3.7 or greater as required by your operating system.

 Amaxa is operating system-agnostic.
-It has been tested primarily on Linux but is also known to work in a MINGW Windows 7 environment.
+It has been tested primarily on Linux.
+Amaxa has been known to work in some Windows environments (such as MINGW), but is not actively tested on Windows.

 ### Development

 To start working with Amaxa in a virtual environment, clone the Git repository.
+Amaxa's primary repository is on [GitLab](https://gitlab.com/davidmreed/amaxa), and is mirrored on GitHub.

-Then, create a virtual environment for Amaxa and install there:
+Then, create a virtual environment for Amaxa and install:

     $ cd amaxa
-    $ python3.6 -m venv venv
+    $ python3 -m venv venv
     $ source venv/bin/activate
-    $ pip install -r requirements.txt -r testing-requirements.txt
+    $ pip install poetry
-    $ python setup.py install
+    $ poetry install

-You'll then be able to invoke `amaxa` from the command line whenever the virtual environment is active.

-Amaxa depends on the following packages to run:

- - `simple_salesforce`
- - `salesforce-bulk`
- - `pyyaml`
- - `pyjwt`
- - `cryptography`
- - `requests`
- - `cerberus`

- For development and testing, you'll also need

- - `pytest`
- - `pytest-cov`
- - `codecov`
- - `wheel`
- - `setuptools`

-Tests are executed using `pytest`.
+Amaxa uses `poetry` to managed dependencies and `tox` with `pytest` to execute test runs.

 If a valid Salesforce access token and instance URL are present in the environment variables `INSTANCE_URL` and `ACCESS_TOKEN`, integration and end-to-end tests will be run against that Salesforce org; otherwise only unit tests are run.
 Note that **integration tests are destructive** and require data setup before running.
 Run integration tests **only** in a Salesforce DX scratch org (see `.gitlab-ci.yml` for the specific testing process).

+Two scripts are included under `assets/scripts` to assist in integration testing.
+Execute `prep-scratch-org.sh` to create a scratch org and make it available to Amaxa integration tests.
+Execute `get-auth-params.sh` if you wish to manually create an org and then expose it to Amaxa; the org's alias must be `amaxa`.

 ## Running Amaxa